NextronSystems/asgard-manual/usage/administration.rst

 Advanced
 ^^^^^^^^

 The Advanced tab lets you specify additional global settings.
 The session timeout for web-based UI can be configured.
-Default is 24 hours.
+Default is one hour.
 If ``Show Advanced Tasks`` is set, ASGARD will show system maintenance jobs (e.g. update ASGARD Agent on endpoints) within the response control section.

 Inactive assets can be hidden in the Asset Management Section by setting a suitable threshold for ``Hide inactive Assets``.

-Finally, the download for THOR packages can be protected with a token.
-If unprotected, anybody can request a THOR package with a valid license for a particular host just by sending a https request with the hostname included (for Details see :ref:`chapter 4.10 Generate Download Links <usage/administration:Generate Download Links>`).
-This may lead to unwanted exhaustion of the ASGARD license pool.

 .. figure:: ../images/advanced-settings.png
    :target: ../_images/advanced-settings.png